kschaef/UT-sci-comp/README.md

 Before running the Makefile, please be sure to load both the gsl and Python 2.7.3 modules.
 This can be done with `module load gsl` and `module load python/2.7.3-epd-7.3.2`, respectively.
+You will also need to have enabled X11 forwarding in order to generate and view the plots.

-A default case will be run simply calling the executable `./abc.exe`.
+A default case will be run simply calling the executable `bin/abc.exe` or `make` from the main project folder.

-Calling `./abc.exe -h` will describe the options available for running your own case.
+Calling `bin/abc.exe -h` will describe the options available for running your own case.
 These options are also described here for convenience:

 options: